 The perfect tonic to the hustle and bustle of Milan, Lake Como is a wonderful spot to head for a weekend, short break or just a day trip - in fact, with a journey time of just half an hour, you can head there for breakfast and be back for lunch!
 There’s really no reason why anyone in the fashion capital of Italy shouldn’t also head to one of the country’s most beautiful natural wonders.
-Trenitalia trains will speed you to the waterfront, and with no less than 54 services a day, you’ll never be able to say you missed the train!
+Trenitalia trains will speed you to the waterfront, and with frequent services every day, you’ll never be able to say you missed the train!

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from Milan to Como San Giovanni by booking early.§

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.